On Being an Orthodontist

 - Seattle-King County Dental Society

 Originally from Auburn, WA, I’ve called Bellevue my home since 2000.
-My life is shared with my wife Alicia, who’s a pediatric dentist in the adjacent suite.
+My life is shared with my wife Alicia, who’s a pediatric dentist.
 I also have two boys, Jack and Max, and a pug named Mochi.
 When not caring for my patients, quality time with family and friends is my priority.
 I also enjoy learning about modern art and mid-century modern architecture.
 I can often be found painting, woodworking, and working on my vintage car, too.